petrroll/mff-stuff/umela_inteligence_2/notes.md

     - unknown / estimated common value

 - each bidder makes a bid, highest bid wins for some price

 - efficient: the bidder that values it the most gets it

-- truth-relealing auction: when bidders reveal their vi: how much they value
+- truth-relealing auction: when bidders reveal their vi: how much they value smth

 - English auction
     - Starts on some minimum, reapated bids of current + some minimal increment